powergama/powergim/docs/powergim.md

 Parameters specified in the ```parameters``` block are:

-* financeInterestrate = discount rate used in net present value calculation of generation costs and operation and maintenance costs
+* finance_interest_rate = discount rate used in net present value calculation of generation costs and operation and maintenance costs
-* financeYears = financial lifetime of investments - the period over which the total costs are computed (years)
+* finance_years = financial lifetime of investments - the period over which
+  the total costs are computed (years) starting from first investment year
-* omRate = fraction specifying the annual operation and maintenance costs relative to the investment cost
+* operation_maintenance_rate = fraction specifying the annual operation and maintenance costs relative to the investment cost
-* curtailmentCost = penalty cost for curtailment of renewable energy (EUR/MWh)
-* CO2price = costs for CO2 emissions (EUR/kgCO2)
+* CO2_price = costs for CO2 emissions (EUR/kgCO2)
-* VOLL = penalty cost for load shedding (demand not supplied) (EUR/MWh)
+* load_shed_penalty = penalty cost for load shedding (demand not supplied) (EUR/MWh)
-* stage2TimeDelta = time duration between investment stage 1 and 2 (years)
-* stages = number of investment stages (2 is the only choice at the moment)

 ## Analysis of results